-Citizen Squid is a medium scale interactive big puppet spectacle about compassion, displacement and transition for young people and family audiences.
+Citizen Squid is an interactive big puppet spectacle about compassion, displacement and transition.

 “Enjoyed surreal nature of Citizen Squid.
 The event was very well organised and stewarded.”

 “Interesting, involving, colourful – good fun.”

 “Very entertaining.
 Clever fun.
 Ideal as way to change location.”

 “Fascinating, enjoyable, good to participate in, children enjoyed them.
 Also adults enjoyed the performances.”

 “This one was fun, creative, imaginative and engrossing.”

 “Loved it.
 Wish I could have returned on Sunday.
 But I told many friends.”